imnuvi/CheatBook/elixir/5_Collections_Enum_Stream/Collections.md

 Here the streams are bounded to a value.
 But they may also go on forever, and here we need function based streams.

+There are some wrapper functions to perform these.

+- Stream.cycle
+- Stream.repeatedly
+- Stream.iterate
+- Stream.unfold
+- Stream.resource